Who can nominate?

 How to nominate?

-- National Commissions for UNESCO may access and complete the online form.
+(3) It is possible for National Commissions for UNESCO to access and complete the online form.
 However, any nomination by a National Commission will need to be submitted by the Permanent Delegation to UNESCO of the respective Member State.
 An automatic notification message will be sent to the official e-mail address of the Delegation to this end.

-- If a National Commission or Permanent Delegation to UNESCO wishes that the form be completed electronically by the nominees, UNESCO can create a UNESTEAMS account for each nominee.
-Requests should be sent to GWEPrize@unesco.org as soon as possible and before the indicated deadline.
+(4) If a National Commission or Permanent Delegation to UNESCO wishes that the form be completed electronically by the nominees, UNESCO can create a UNESTEAMS account for each nominee.
+A request should be sent to GWEPrize@unesco.org before 20 May 2019.
 After completion of the online form by the nominee, the concerned National Commission and Permanent Delegation will receive a notification e-mail and can review the nomination before the Permanent Delegation submits to UNESCO.

-For any question regarding the UNESCO Prize for Girls’ and Women’s Education or the nomination process, please contact the Secretariat of the Prize at the Section of Education for Inclusion and Gender Equality of UNESCO at GWEPrize@unesco.org.
+For any question regarding the UNESCO Prize for Girls’ and Women’s Education or the nomination process, please contact the Secretariat of the Prize at the Section of Education for Inclusion and Gender Equality at UNESCO: Ms Justine Sass, Tel: +33 (0) 1 45 68 10 20; e-mail: GWEPrize@unesco.org).